All immigrant visa applicants must complete and file DS-260 online.

 As with every U.S. government form, it is extremely important that you answer every question completely and honestly.

-After finishing Form DS-260, print and keep it in a safe place — you may be required to bring it with you to your immigration interview.
+After finishing Form DS-260, print the DS-260 confirmation page (1-page confirmation that has a bar code) and keep it in a safe place – you will be required to bring it with you to your immigration interview.

 Any delay in submitting these requested documents will slow the processing of your application.